microsoft/FluidFramework/components/experimental/multiview/README.md

 ## ICoordinate-based views (/slider-coordinate-view, /plot-coordinate-view, /triangle-view)

-These three views in this example utilize `ICoordinate`s in different ways to modify and render the underlying data.
+These three views utilize `ICoordinate`s in different ways to modify and render the underlying data.
 The slider view allows manipulation of a coordinate using sliders.
 The plot view can render a coordinate in 2d space, while the triangle view takes three separate `ICoordinate`s to render a triangle.

 ## Constellation (/constellation-model)

-`Constellation` is a component that implements the `IConstellation` interface, and its purpose is to maintain a collection of `Coordinates` ("stars").
+`Constellation` is a component that implements the `IConstellation` interface, and its purpose is to maintain a collection of `Coordinates` ("stars") which are nested components.
 It offers API surface to add coordinates, retrieve them, and observe changes to the set.

 ## ConstellationView (/constellation-view)

 `ConstellationView` is a nested view that pairs with the nested model of an `IConstellation`.
 It is able to access the nested `ICoordinate`s via the `IConstellation`'s public API surface.
-After retrieving the `ICoordinate`s, it binds them to views.
+After retrieving the `ICoordinate`s, it binds them to views of its own choosing.

 ## The container (/container)